crosstheages/public-data/patch-notes.md

 - Duels
   - You can now mute opponent emotes.
   - You can now report your opponent's name.
-  - Logs now show you the card name and coordinates using A/B/C/D + 1/2/3/4 coords.
-  - Custom options are now also shown at the top of the logs.
   - Affinities created are now shown on the card instead of in a toast.
   - Music is now evolving over the game.
   - Opponent/Your turn display has been updated.